The U.S. has almost 759,000 confirmed cases of COVID-19, and more than 40,000 deaths.

 If you don’t have a regular doctor, Wesley Healthcare Chief Medical Officer Lowell Ebersole says you can visit one of the hospital’s facilities for screening — but again, call ahead first.

 Sedgwick County Health Director Adrienne Byrne says the coronavirus has reached the threshold for community spread in the county, meaning health officials have identified five or more cases of COVID-19 that can't be traced back to travel or to someone who has tested positive.

 How do we prevent the spread of the virus?
 Should we all just stay home?

 That's what Kansas Gov. Laura Kelly wants people to do.

-On Saturday, she issued a statewide stay-at-home order effective Monday, March 30, through at least April 19.
-Kansas is one of at least 20 states to ask residents to stay home except for essential business.
+Kelly issued a statewide stay-at-home order effective Monday, March 30, through at least April 19.
+Kansas is among dozens of states to ask residents to stay home except for essential business.
 The executive order supersedes earlier orders issued in several counties, including Sedgwick, Sumner and Reno.

-For those stores that are open, many are offering special hours for residents 60 years or older.
+For stores that are open, many are offering special hours for residents 60 years or older.

 - Target, Wednesdays 8 a.m. to 9 a.m.

 - CVS, Wednesdays 8 a.m. to 9 a.m.